cm0ore/ensem_cctbx/README.md

 ##Summary:

-ensem_cctbx_mapmask.py computes a map and mask within 1A of all protein residues for a given pdb_file
+ensem_cctbx_mapmask.py computes a map and mask within 1A of all residues for a given pdb_file

 ##Example usage: